 Pumping, lighting and heating costs can be significantly greater than traditional culture methods.
 In China, pond culture of tilapia is very low cost, making it difficult for western aquaponic system to compete.
 Heating costs of greenhouses in much reduced in Mediterranean areas compared to more temperate zones such as the UK.

 An aquaponic system is composed of three living components.
 Namely the fish, the plants and the biofilter bacteria.
 Generally speaking the fish are highly adaptable and a pH 6 – 8 is normally fine.
 On the other hand plants prefer a pH around 6 – 7 whereas the filter bacteria grow best at pH 7 – 8.
 This is not a vast difference but it can be significant.
 At pH’s best suited to nitrification plant nutrients tend to become less available.
 To a large degree this deficiency can be overcome with careful supplementation, particularly of iron.
 Careful selection of suitable plant species is important.
 For instance , it has been suggested that cucumbers grow better at higher pH than say tomatoes.

 iii) High Dependance on Power Supply to Maintain Life

 A suitable automatic fail-safe power system is a prerequisite of most commercial aquaponic systems.
 Catastrophic fish mortality can occur in minutes if the stocking density is high, through the depletion of oxygen.
-Most of the RBC systems that I have operated needed such a system.
+Most of the RAS systems that I have operated needed such a system.
 Failure inevitably lead to 100% mortality of the fish with about 20 minutes.
 Plants in NFT systems are also vulnerable to drying out if the water fails to flow.
 As such they are not so well suited to small-scale aquaponics systems.

 iii) Lack of Skilled Operators